 Teacher of physical education as a learning agent, in practice the teaching and learning process of physical education is less reflective of the learning occurrence that provides a set of knowledge about health to the learners.
 Less skilled physical education teachers in the selection of approaches, models, and learning methods are allegedly the cause of less optimal learning outcomes of learners.
 This can be observed through learning tools that have been made by teachers, such as syllabus and lesson plan.
 Limited knowledge and reluctance to try to learn to be better, anti-innovation in physical education teachers should be addressed.
 The research result of Komnas Penjasor (2007) shows that professional competence during pre-service, that is when they are in university is still very less, that is equal to 52,78% and only 5,56% which stated adequately.
-The lack of knowledge gained during pre-service training also seems to have an effect on the beliefs of teachers in carrying out their profession.
-A total of 36.11% stated that they felt unworthy of carrying out teaching duties professionally.
+The lack of knowledge gained during pre-service training also seems to have an effect on the beliefs of teachers in carrying out their professionally.
 Those who stated quite feasible of 55.56%, and only 2.78% who stated very worthy.